Semenya loses Swiss Supreme Court appeal over testosterone ruling

 Semenya won Commonwealth Games titles in the 800m and 1500m races at Gold Coast 2018.

+Now 29, Semenya has had to deal with controversy and innuendo throughout her career, dating back to when the IAAF asked the athlete to take a gender test in 2009 and it became public knowledge on the day she won the 800m world title as an 18-year-old.

-She is the most high-profile athlete impacted by the rules regarding DSD athletes' testosterone levels.
+She is the most high-profile athlete impacted by the current rules regarding DSD athletes' testosterone levels.

+They came into force in November 2018, with Semenya announcing her CAS challenge in June of the same year.